knative/docs/serving/deploying-with-private-registry.md

     ibmcloud plugin install container-registry
     ```

-1. Choose a name for your first namespace, and then create it.
-A namespace represents the spot within a registry that holds your images.
-You can set up multiple namespaces as well as control access to your namespaces by using IAM policies.
+1. Choose a name for your first namespace, and then create it:

     ```
     ibmcloud cr namespace-add <my_namespace>
     ```

-1. Create a token.
-The automated build processes you'll be setting up will use this token to access your images.
+    A namespace represents the spot within a registry that holds your images.
+You can set up multiple namespaces as well as control access to your namespaces by using IAM policies.

+1. Create a token:

     ```
     ibmcloud cr token-add --description "token description" --non-expiring --readwrite
     ```

+    The automated build processes you'll be setting up will use this token to access your images.

 1. The CLI output should include a token identifier and the token.
 Make note of the token.
 You can verify that the token was created by listing all tokens: